 There’s the mommy cat who just had a litter of babies.
 A huge cat that looks bigger than a dog.
 And a beautiful cat that has all kinds of unique colors in her fur.

 Mom Would Love To Save All The Stray Cats

-If it was up to mom, she’d save all the cats.
+If it were up to mom, she’d save all the cats.
 Unfortunately she can only do so much with limited resources, so she does the next best thing.
-Mom let’s them sleep in her cinder block garage where they’re protected from the harsh elements of the weather.
+Mom let’s them sleep in her cinder block garage, where they’re protected from the harsh elements of the weather.
 She created warm and comfortable places for them to sleep.
 And makes sure there’s plenty of food and water available for any cat that needs to eat.

 We Both Love Alley Cat Rescue

 Mom has also been a big advocate to donating to places like Alley Cat Rescue.
 Alley Cat Rescue is a phenomenal organization that tries to save as many poor and unfortunate stray cats as possible.
 It also happens to be my favorite newsletter to read.
 I love their mission and dedication to saving thousands of cats each year.
-Plus I love the layout and pictures of their newsletter.
+Plus, I love the layout and pictures of their newsletter.